pogoco25/Sangu1n1/README.md

 # Sangu1n1, the worlds shittiest bot!

 ## description
 ### Sangu1n1 is a small music bot, designed for use in the Sanguini Squad Discord server.
-Nothing's stopping an enterprising individual from using it but there are far better options."
+Nothing's stopping an enterprising individual from using it but there are far better options.

 ## Installation steps: